Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse Layer Configuration

 The layer configuration holds properties that apply to the entire layer.
-Please leave these properties at the default values [(as described in the layer configuration reference)](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories-artists).
-(Yes, we know the map covers some properties, but they shouldn't be changed anyway.)
+Please leave these properties at the default values [(as described in the layer configuration reference)](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories).
+Yes, we know the map covers some properties, but they shouldn't be changed anyway! ;-)

 Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer.